rinx/ye/README.md

 ye = yaml-edn converter

+ye is aimed to be built as a native binary powered by GraalVM.

+## Install

+It is available to download a native binary from the [latest release](https://github.com/rinx/ye/releases/latest).

+Docker image is also available.

+    $ docker pull docker.pkg.github.com/rinx/ye/ye:latest

+## Build

+Please read `Dockerfile`.

 ## Usage

     $ ye --help
+    Usage: ye [options] [filename]
+      -f, --from TYPE  :yaml  From type
+      -t, --to TYPE    :edn   To type
+      -h, --help

+    $ cat sample.yaml
+    jobs:
+      build:
+        runs-on: ubuntu-latest
+        steps:
+        - uses: actions/checkout@v1

+    # from a file
     $ ye --from yaml --to edn sample.yaml
+    {:jobs
+     {:build
+      {:runs-on "ubuntu-latest", :steps [{:uses "actions/checkout@v1"}]}}}

+    # from stdin
+    $ cat sample.yaml | ye --from yaml --to edn
+    {:jobs
+     {:build
+      {:runs-on "ubuntu-latest", :steps [{:uses "actions/checkout@v1"}]}}}

+    # also, ye can convert edn and json into other types.
     $ ye --from edn --to yaml sample.edn
     $ ye --from json --to edn sample.json

-    $ cat sample.yaml | ye --from yaml --to edn

 ## License